odell305/Leaderboard/README.md

 A graphical interface is also included with the ability for users to look up the top performing students.
 The interface is a bar graph, and each bar can be clicked on to see a student's information.

+A flow chart is included in a powerpoint to explain the process the program takes to perform these tasks.